I Want To...

-Atrial fibrillation often causes no symptoms at all.
+- Atrial fibrillation is a common cause of symptoms, but it may also be hidden and cause no symptoms at all.
 When symptoms do occur, there may be palpitations (awareness of a rapid heartbeat), fainting, dizziness, weakness, shortness of breath and angina pectoris (chest pain caused by a reduced blood supply to the heart muscle).
-Some individuals with atrial fibrillation have periods of completely normal heartbeats.

-In general, anything that disturbs the normal electrical impulses in the heart can trigger a cardiac arrhythmia, causing the heart to beat too quickly, too slowly or erratically.
-For atrial fibrillation, the major risk factors are: age, coronary heart disease, rheumatic heart disease (caused by rheumatic fever), hypertension, diabetes and thyrotoxicosis (an excess of thyroid hormones).
-In many patients, the underlying cause of atrial fibrillation is more serious than the arrhythmia itself.
+- For atrial fibrillation, the major risk factors are increased age (over 50), obesity, family history, hypertension, diabetes and thyrotoxicosis (an excess of thyroid hormones).
+In some patients, the underlying cause of atrial fibrillation is more serious than the arrhythmia itself.